7 Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Let’s finish this list with the last big mistake: forgetting the essentials!

 Keep in mind that, when you are packing your suitcase, there are some things that you can forget at home, it won’t be a big deal.
-On the other hand, some things are foundational, and you absolutely cannot leave them behind.
+But others are absolutely crucial, and forgetting them could ruin your trip.

-For all the other things, check the list of the 20 cruise essentials that you should always bring on a cruise.
+Don’t forget to check the list of the 20 cruise essentials that you should always bring on a cruise and the list of 43 things people always forget to pack for a cruise.

 SHARE THIS ARTICLE!